kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 This is a standalone feature that allows the user to perform inference given a model and some inputs.
 This is separate from the E2E Simulator itself.
 For details, you can take a look at ```python_flow/kneron_inference.py```.

 ### Necessary items
 There are only two items that you need to prepare to run the inference function.
-Everything else is optional parameters.\
+Everything else is optional.

 * preprocessed input: list of NumPy arrays in (1, h, w, c) format
 * model file: depending on what kind of model you want to run, but it will be one of NEF, ONNX, and BIE file